A Pearl Imitation

 Unless the Imitation pearls are solid glass beads, the impostors will usually feel light.

-You can tell alot about the quality from the weight of a strand of pearls.
-The exception to this rule is Amber Jewelry which is lighter than its counterfeit cousin.
+You can tell a lot about the quality of a strand of pearls from the weight of the pearls.
+You can tell quite a bit from the weight of all jewelry really with the exception of Amber Jewelry which is much lighter than its counterfeit cousins.

 - Flaw Test: Examine the pearls for any flaws and blemishes.
 Now here is the twist-in-the- tail.
 Genuine pearls will NOT be flawless.